Safe Water for Schools Initiative

 Visit this Project

-Guests are able to visit the Tong Dau Kindergarten, as part of the Vietnam: Spirit of a Nation Revealed or on a Tailor Made tour of Vietnam.
+Guests are able to visit the Tong Dau Kindergarten, as part of a Tailor Made tour of Vietnam.
 Teachers at the school will greet you and the impact that clean water has had on their school community.
 Contact our offices in Australia, the UK or the USA for assistance in creating an itinerary just for you.